 NFL Commissioner Flagged For Inconsistencies

 NFL Commissioner Roger Goodell is arguably one of the most hated figures in American sports.
 Goodell seems to be all over the place regarding league issues like sports betting, drug use and code of conduct violations, and fans are tired of his back-and-forth.
-Goodell has been the most vehement opponent of legalizing sports betting, citing concerns over integrity of the game as his main issue.
+Goodell has been the most vehement opponent of legalizing sports betting, citing concerns over the integrity of the game as his main issue.
 However, a regulated sports betting market would provide more transparency between bettors and sportsbooks, altogether creating a better environment.

 The league does not seem to have a problem with Daily Fantasy Sports operators like DraftKings and FanDuel.
-There are franchises within the NFL that have business partnerships with the two DFS providers.
+There are franchises in the NFL that have business partnerships with the two DFS providers.
 NFL owners also unanimously approved the Oakland Raiders relocating to Las Vegas, the one place in the country where single-game sports betting is legal.
 The Raiders are set to get a brand new stadium that could technically play host to mobile sports betting—and the NFL would have a hard time doing anything about it.
 The fact that the NFL is launching a franchise in the sports betting capital of the country while still not embracing sports gambling is the epitome of hypocrisy.

 Goodell is remaining stubborn in his opposition to regulated sports betting, but the NJ sports betting case could push the NFL towards legalization.
 Couple in the potential business partnerships between the Raiders organization and Las Vegas casinos and you have a recipe for some administrative changes.
 Some believe Goodell is just too stuck in to give up on his dated stance on sports betting, but if things keep moving in the direction they are, and if New Jersey wins their lawsuit, he will have no choice but to sing a different tune.